10 Great Movies in German: Learn German Through Video

 4. Das Experiment (2001)

 Das Experiment is one of our favorite German movies.
-This German thriller is based on a novel called Black Box.
+This German thriller is based on the true story of the Stanford prison experiment in the 70s.

-The storyline is as follows: 20 male participants are hired to play prisoners and guards in a prison.
-The ‘prisoners’ have to follow seemingly mild rules, and the ‘guards’ are told to retain order without using physical violence.
+The storyline is about 20 male participants who are hired to play prisoners and guards in a prison.
+The 'prisoners' have to follow seemingly mild rules, and the 'guards' are told to retain order without using physical violence.

 Half of the participants chose to pose as prison guards and the other half as their prisoners.
 When the guards kidnap Tarek after a few days into the project, the situation escalates.